PG Diploma (Postgraduate Diploma) Applied Neuropsychology (Bristol-based)Find a programme

 This degree delivers core skills and knowledge related to the theory and practice of clinical neuropsychology.
 As such, it will support those with aspirations for further clinical training, such as clinical psychology and clinical neuropsychology, or a career in clinical research.
-Our programmes also deliver training that will enhance your opportunities to gain employment within clinical environments – especially those with a focus on clinical neuropsychology and can assist those who want to obtain research assistant posts with a clinical focus.
+Our programmes deliver training that will enhance your opportunities to gain employment within clinical environments – especially those with a focus on clinical neuropsychology.
+They can assist students who are working towards a research assistant post with a clinical focus.

 This programme also provides continuing professional development to anyone who is already working in a clinical setting and is seeking specialist training to work with patients who have neuropsychological deficits.